A Tensor-EM Method for Large-Scale Latent Class Analysis with Binary Responses: Estimation Procedures

 \subsection{Tensor Structure in Random-Effect LCM}

 \cite{anandkumar2014tensor} showed that for some latent variable models, their low-order moments can be expressed as a sum of rank-one tensors.
 Once this structure of cross moments is obtained for a particular model, one can apply the orthogonal tensor decomposition to learn the parameters of the model.
-For random-effect LCM, we show that there is also useful tensor structure in low-order moments by examining Theorem 3.6 in \cite{anandkumar2014tensor}, which studies the multi-view models.
+For random-effect LCM, we show that there is also useful tensor structure in low-order moments by examining Theorem 3.6 in \cite{anandkumar2014tensor}, which studies the multi-view models. {Although LCM can be viewed as a special case of multi-view models there, we believe it is still inspiring to introduce tensor method to estimate the parameters in LCM from many perspectives.
+First, the tensor method is based on lower-order moments of responses (2nd and 3rd orders) and has consistency guarantees.
+It is also computationally efficient based on our simulations.
+Moreover, in psychometrics, researchers usually use likelihood to study the identification and estimation of parameters.
+And we will show that with appropriate manipulations on second and third order cross-moments, we can also uniquely recover the parameters in a random-effect LCM.
+Hence, tensor method provides a new insight into identifying and estimating parameters in latent variable models widely used in psychometrics.} On the other hand, we would also like to clarify that the EM algorithm employed in our estimation method is not considered in \cite{anandkumar2014tensor}.
+To our best knowledge, the proposed tensor-EM method of combining tensor decomposition and the EM algorithm for latent class analysis is new, and moreover, the established consistency theory of our final estimators in Section \ref{consistency} is not previously studied.